Esturban/las-montanas/content/post/tours.md

 {{<break>}}

 {{< figure src = "/images/blog/Santa-Barbara2.jpg" height = "500px" >}}

 {{<break>}}

 ## Unveil breathtaking beauty
 Embark on a tour that whisks you to the Cordoncillos peaks, offering jaw-dropping panoramic views of emerald valleys below.
 Hike through lush forests, breathe in crisp mountain air, and feel invigorated by the spectacular scenery.

 {{<break>}}

+{{< figure src = "/images/cover/Palocoposo2.jpg" height = "500px" >}}

+{{<break>}}
+ Visit the in-ground church of Palocoposo made of stone.
+Walk through its nooks and crannies and be amazed by the sacred art.

+{{<break>}}